TechStrike/techstrike.github.com/README.md

-Our Casita in teh Codez
+Our casita in teh Codez
 =====================